-(for Prospective Elementary School Teachers) Lecture 3 hours.
+(for Prospective Elementary School Teachers)

-Prerequisite: Mathematics 120 and either 125 or 126 with grades of "C" or better, or equivalent high school preparation and appropriate skill level demonstrated through the Mathematics placement process
+Prerequisite: Mathematics 120 and either 125 or 126 with grades of "C" or better, or equivalent high school preparation and appropriate skill level demonstrated through the Mathematics placement process.

-Includes problem solving, sets, functions, systems of numeration and number concepts; whole numbers, integers, rational and real numbers together with their algorithms; use of manipulatives; and an introduction to computers.
-For students planning to teach in the elementary or junior high school.
+Includes problem solving, functions, systems of numeration and number concepts; whole numbers, integers, rational and real numbers, together with their algorithms; use of manipulatives; techniques/strategies employed by children to accomplish arithmetic tasks.
+For propective elementary or junior high school teachers.

-227 Statistics (4) △UC:CSU (CAN STAT 2)
+227 Statistics (4) UC:CSU (CAN STAT 2)

-Lecture 4 hours Prerequisite: Mathematics 125 or 126 with a grade of "C" or better, or equivalent high school preparation and appropriate skill level demonstrated through the Mathematics placement process.
+Prerequisite: Mathematics 125 or 126 with a grade of "C" or better, or equivalent high school preparation and appropriate skill level demonstrated through the Mathematics placement process.